 B1.
-The contestants shall be able to change from ne-waza to tachi-waza as far as it is done by the case below.
+The contestants shall be able to change from ne-waza to tachi-waza if the situation is not dangerous for both contestants with or without grips and both are more or less face to face.
 However, if the technique used is not continuous, the referee shall announce mate and order both contestants to resume the contest from the standing position.